Sector-F-Labs/reservoir/book/src/chat-gipitty.md

 ## Benefits of This Integration

 ### Continuous Learning
-- Your AI assistant learns from every interaction
+- Your LLM assistant learns from every interaction
 - Context builds up over time, making responses more personalized
 - No need to re-explain your projects or preferences